 Due to the relatively low levels of inflation experienced in fiscal 2002 and 2003, inflation did not have a significant effect on our results in those fiscal years or on any of the acquired businesses during similar periods.
-During fiscal 2004, however, we experienced significant increases in the commodity prices of copper products, steel products and fuel.
+During fiscal 2004 and year to date 2005, however, we experienced significant increases in the commodity prices of copper products, steel products and fuel.
 Over the long-term, we expect to be able to pass those increased costs to our customers.